 Design and Features

 The ASUS F555LA-AB31 measures 1-by-15-by-10 inches (HWD) and, at a light 5.1 pounds, it may not slip into your bag just as easily as a few magazines.
-Nearly every other system in its price range looks gargantuan when placed alongside the F555LA-AB31, like the HP Pavilion G6-2235us (5.46 pounds).
+Nearly every other system in its price range looks gargantuan when placed alongside the F555LA-AB31, but you have the likes of the Asus VivoBook 15 with the same footprint.
 In addition to its size, the sports a sleek and elegant exterior with the matte coating on the grey palmrest and concentric circles on other parts which is also good for protecting from scratches and fingerprints.

 The F555LA-AB31’s 15.6-inch display has a maximum resolution of 1920 by 1080 (Full HD), and dishes out vibrant colors and clear text.
 The non-touch screen is also gives sharper and clearer visuals for photos, videos and games and the graphics card is the Intel HD 5500 which is better than the previous generation Intel HD 4400 and is good enough for running older titles fluently (Battlefield 4 at 30 fps and above) and the latest games are playable at very low settings.